vallard/K8sServerless/kubeless/README.md

 		}
 ```

 This is the first webhook `1` that is available to us.
-Let's use it:
+This entry just defines what endpoint will be notified when a relevant event occurs.
+Let's define that event as the upload of a file to the *uploads* folder in Minio:

 ```
 mc event add minio/uploads arn:minio:sqs:us-east-1:1:webhook --event put
 ```

-You could also filter by suffixes of items, but this is difficult if they use JPEG, jpg, Jpeg, etc for extension names.
-Without the filter all items trigger a notification.
+You could also define the specific type of files to be considered as an *event*, filtering by file extensions.
+But this is specially difficult for photos, as they can use multiple different extensions: JPEG, jpg, Jpeg, etc.  For our event definition we are not using any filter, so all uploaded files will trigger a notification.

 We can now see the webhook is ready: